Snopylz/PhysBench_lz/README.md

 ## Train and Test
 Train on our RLAP dataset, please see the `benchmark_RLAP` folder.
 Train on the SCAMPS dataset, please see the `benchmark_SCAMPS` folder.
 In addition, for ablation experiments and training on PURE and UBFC, please see `benchmark_addition`.
 All code is provided in Jupyter notebooks with our replication included; if you have read the tutorial, replicating results should be easy.

+## Inference on a single video
+To extract BVP signals from your own collected video, please execute the following code.
+`python inference.py --video face.avi --out BVP.csv `
+Its output `BVP.csv` contains the BVP signal values corresponding to each frame.
+By default, it uses a pre-trained 1D CNN model (i.e., Seq-rPPG) on RLAP.

 ## Training evaluation on RLAP
 RLAP is an appropriate training set, and we divide RLAP into training ,validation and testing set.
 In addition, tests were also conducted on the entire UBFC and PURE datasets.
 For code and results, please refer to `benchmark_RLAP`.